Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Firefighting Foam Linked to Cancer

 PFAS are chemical compounds containing fluorine and carbon.
-PFAS chemicals are resistant to heat and very effective at extinguishing class b fires fueled by accelerants such as gasoline, cooking oils, paint, and kerosene or other petroleum products.
+PFAS chemicals are heat-resistant and very effective at extinguishing class b fires fueled by accelerants such as gasoline, cooking oils, paint, and kerosene or other petroleum products.

 PFAS have long been known to be a potential environmental contaminant.
 AFFF can get into drinking water and cause PFAS contamination.